pandammonium/blipper-widget-old/README.txt

 * displays your journal name and a link to your Polaroid|Blipfoto account (optional); and
 * displays a link to the Polaroid|Blipfoto website (optional).

+The image in the blip is not stored on your server: the widget links to the image on Polaroid|Blipfoto.

 = View the plugin =

 If you'd like to see the plugin in action, you can visit [my WordPress site](http://pandammonium.org/) to see Blipper Widget showing my latest blip.

 If you'd like to see the plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).